Romantic date ideas for your Valentine in Sydney

 Get hands-on with your loved one in the state-of-the-art kitchens at a Sydney Seafood School cooking class at the Sydney Fish Market in Pyrmont.
 Relax with canapes and drinks before watching talented professional chefs demonstrate how to cook up a gourmet seafood dish, and then give the recipe a crack yourselves at in the fully-equipped cooking islands.
 After you’ve tried your hand at the dish, you can take a seat in the private dining room and enjoy your creation over a glass of wine.
 There’s always something very satisfying about a meal you’ve cooked yourself, and to do it as a duo, well that’s pretty special if you ask us.

 Sometimes all you need with your love is to mix it up with a change of scenery.
 And you don’t necessarily have to travel far to achieve that.
 Book yourself into a hotel on the fringe of the city so you can enjoy the best of both worlds: easy access to all the action of the big smoke and a chilled inner city suburb vibe perfect for lazy waterside strolls and leisurely late breakfasts.
 At Aiden Darling Harbour, you can eat, drink and art without even leaving your room, should you want to bunker down in your super comfy king-size bed.
-May we recommend ordering up our trio of signature bottled cocktails to share.
 And if you’re not ready to romance in February, you can always get a gift voucher to surprise your Valentine for a future date.

 Leave a Comment